Skip to Main Content

 About the Center

 A transformational gift received in 2023 was the catalyst for the Allen Lastinger Center for Florida History, which will hold its grand opening in the spring of 2025.
 It will be an interdisciplinary center for academic excellence housed within University of North Florida’s Thomas G. Carpenter Library.
 It will house the Lastinger’s donated collection of unique and historic Floridian artifacts, books and maps.
 Most of the collection will be digitized and globally available to UNF faculty and students and audiences outside of UNF who wish to learn about Florida history.
-The Allen Lastinger Center for Florida History collects primary and secondary source material related to the state of Florida's transportation and banking industries, from Precontact to the present, placing Florida history within the larger context of the history of the United States and Atlantic world.
+The Allen Lastinger Center for Florida History collects primary and secondary source material related to the state of Florida's transportation and economic industries, from Precontact to the present, placing Florida history within the larger context of the history of the United States and Atlantic world.
 Comprised of books, maps, manuscripts, postcards, and other ephemera, the Center’s foundational collection has a strong focus on banking, tourism, cartography, and trade.

 We are temporarily located on the first floor, in Special Collections and University Archives.
 We are open to the UNF community as well as the public.
 Please see the Visiting tab for further details.